vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 > [!NOTE]
 > Here's the default list of monitored filesystems for RTP: `btrfs`, `ecryptfs`, `ext2`, `ext3`, `ext4`, `fuseblk`, `jfs`, `overlay`, `ramfs`, `reiserfs`, `tmpfs`, `vfat`, `xfs`.
 >
-> If any monitored filesystem needs to be added to the list of unmonitored filesystems,then it needs to be evaluated and enabled by Microsoft via cloud config.
+> If any monitored filesystem needs to be added to the list of unmonitored filesystems, then it needs to be evaluated and enabled by Microsoft via cloud config.
 Following which customers can update managed_mdatp.json to unmonitor that filesystem.